atwamahmoud/devops/docs/pipe.md

 Once initiated the following sequence is run:

 1. Dependencies are installed
-1. The project is linted, if any errors appear, we exit the pipeline
 2. The project is build, if any errors appear, we exit the pipeline
 3. The project is deployed